You are having a problem adding a new domain to the Email Security.cloud Service.

-A common mistake is adding the validation string to the Host field which means you end up creating a sub-domain with a TXT record, like validationstring.yourdomain.com.
+A common mistake is adding the validation string to the Host field which means you end up creating a sub-domain with a TXT record, like validationstring.example.com.

 You can perform TXT record lookups using public DNS lookup sites.
 If there is no result then the DNS servers responsible for your domain have not published the record yet.
 This may be a matter of propagation on the DNS system or the entry may have been done incorrectly.

 These sites can also be used to verify the TTL (time to live) value for the existing TXT record.
-If the correct TXT string is showing up in the DNS look ups and the domain is still not validated after TTL has elapsed, please contact Support for investigation.
+If the correct TXT string is showing up in the DNS lookups and the domain is still not validated after TTL has elapsed, please contact us for investigation.